 Launch VSCodium from Applications Menu

-Similarly, you can launch VSCodium from the Linux Mint applications menu.
-Simply open the menu and navigate to the Programming category, or search for “VSCodium” in the search bar:
+You can also launch VSCodium from the Linux Mint applications menu.
+Open the menu and navigate to the Programming category, or search for “VSCodium” in the search bar:

 Taskbar > Programming > VSCodium